 A side of salmon is the perfect dish to feed a crowd and the honey and garlic butter gives it the most incredible flavour.
 A super simple salmon recipe that can all be done in one pan.
-The perfect blend of sweet and savoury, and flakey salmon with crispy edges.
-An impressive dish, that takes just minutes to put together.
+The perfect blend of sweet and savoury, and flaky salmon with crispy edges.
+Honey Garlic Salmon is an impressive dish, that takes just minutes to put together.

 We love meals that look far more impressive than they actually are, and this honey garlic side of salmon is definitely that.
 It looks amazing, but it's literally just 4 ingredients mixed together and poured over salmon and then baked.
 If you haven't cooked fish much, then this is a good place to start.